-Working with children is a very popular volunteering activity Voluntourism = Holiday Adventures Including the Feeling of Doing Good
+Working with children is a very popular volunteering activity.

+Voluntourism = Holiday Adventures Including the Feeling of Doing Good

 For some people, the long duration of stay and the intensive preparation associated with volunteering represent major obstacles.
 Many people are also uncertain how to organise a stay themselves, or they are worried that they might find themselves in unusual situations.
 They therefore start to look for packages as offered by commercial tour operators, which can be booked.

-The concept of voluntourism - short-term volunteer services with high adventure and experience-related content - has in the past few years gained massive importance.
+The concept of voluntourism - short-term volunteer services with high adventure - and experience-related content - has in the past few years gained massive importance.
 Spontaneously helping out for a day during a holiday, adding a week after a safari, or joining a project for one to three months - many different offers can be found on the internet and in travel catalogues.
-In America, Australia, and New Zealand, voluntourism has been popular for quite a few years while in Europe the market is only just developing.
-Increasing Demand In Germany alone, in 2011 an estimated 10,000 to 20,000 volunteers made use of such flexible and often short-term offers.
-Their number thus significantly exceeds the number of those going abroad in the context of government-funded volunteer services.
-German Volunteers Abroad
+While in America, Australia, and New Zealand, voluntourism has been popular for decades, the European market has rapidly developed over the past few years.